urbanautomaton/chef_talk/slides.markdown

 ## What's this about?

-* Noddy guide to Chef
 * Introducing config management **gradually**
+* Benefits to small teams
 * Developers!
 Developers!
 Developers!

 ## Why should I care?